 The nature of your training objectives will determine which groups of staff should attend.
 Within the relevant groups, we would recommend that attendance is mandatory.
 Voluntary opportunities to attend race equality training are usually only taken up by people with an existing interest.
 Those who need the training most are the least likely to take part.

-This is supported by evidence from evaluation showing that, whilst voluntary training opportunities are received more positively by staff, mandatory training is more likely to produce the changes in behaviour which the training intends to achieve.14 important to ensure the training environment encourages questions and contributions.
+This is supported by evidence from evaluation showing that, whilst voluntary training opportunities are received more positively by staff, mandatory training is more likely to produce the changes in behaviour which the training intends to achieve.18